 It is important to note that, tap water contains salts, potassium and magnesium which can cause pitting and staining in your marble surface if used regularly.
 Using a stone soap or an appropriate PH-neutral cleaning solution (PH = 7) will help to avoid this.

 If your marble surface requires more of a deep clean than hot water alone, make sure you use a specialist marble cleaner.
 Different colour marbles will require different specialised cleaning solutions; our experts will be able to advise you on the best one for your marble surface.

-For marble floors, it would be a good idea to use a microfibre mop that is soft enough to remover the dirt without scraping it causing unnecessary damage.
-Do dry mop in between washing your marble floor to maintain a clean surface.
+For marble floors, it would be a good idea to use a microfibre mop that is soft enough to remover the dirt without scraping it, causing unnecessary damage.
+Do a dry mop in between washing your marble floor to maintain a clean surface.

 We would advise an annual maintenance clean of your marble surfaces to restore shine and add protection.
 Our team of experts will be able to assist you with this.